sagebind/blog/articles/2015-08-03-my-favorite-programming-fonts.md

 Supports a wide Unicode range and has an italic variant.
 The Courier Prime fonts are completely free under the [SIL Open Font License (OFL)](http://scripts.sil.org/OFL).

 ## [Monoid](http://larsenwork.com/monoid/)
 If you like really sharp fonts that work well under 9pt, then Monoid is an excellent choice.
-It is [open source](https://github.com/larsenwork/monoid), supports ligatures, and has several styles and settings that [can be tweaked when when downloading](http://larsenwork.com/monoid/#settings).
+It is [open source](https://github.com/larsenwork/monoid), supports ligatures, Powerline symbols, and has several styles and settings that [can be tweaked when when downloading](http://larsenwork.com/monoid/#settings).

 ![Monoid](/content/images/2015-08-03-monoid.png)